youixentoo/SRT_App/README.md

 # SRT_App
-Internship Project - dev branch
+Internship Project

 # Usage
-The file to run is main.R.
-Additional libaries might need to be installed, Rstudio should give a notice and an option to install them.
+Java is used for the interface, R is required to be installed on the pc

 # Extra files
 Files referenced in config.yml: